rvk7895/README.md/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Online Privacy and Human Computer Interaction
+- 🔭 I’m currently working on Fairness in AI and ML
-- 🌱 I’m currently learning Neural Networks
+- 🌱 I’m currently learning Neural Networks and Natural Language Processing
 - 💬 Ask me about games, music and trekking
 - 📫 How to reach me:
   - LinkedIn - [rvk7895](https://www.linkedin.com/in/rvk7895/)